 Theory and applications of systems of linear equations, vector spaces, and linear transformations.
-Fundamental concepts include: linear independence, basis, and dimension: orthogonality.m projections, and least squares solutions of inconsistent systems; matrices, eigenvalues, eigenvectors, and applications to Markov chains.
+Fundamental concepts include: linear independence, basis, and dimension; orthogonality,m projections, and least squares solutions of inconsistent systems; matrices, eigenvalues, eigenvectors, and applications to Markov chains.

 Prerequisites: MATH 2252 or MATH 1151 with consent of Division Chair.
-Offered: On demand.